Skip to Content

 Chattanooga boasts Chickamauga Chattanooga National Military Park, the oldest and the largest military park in the nation.
 Civil War vets from both sides helped establish the park in 1889.

 The Chattanooga Choo Choo is a 24-acre complex that includes an antique trolley ride and model railroad museum.
-Stay at the old train stationed converted into the Chattanooga Choo Choo Hotel and get the chance to sleep in a rail car.
+Stay at the old train station converted into the Chattanooga Choo Choo Hotel and get the chance to sleep in a rail car.

 Coolidge Park beckons a cool down time with water fountains and a spin on a 100-year-old restored carousel.
 Cross the world’s largest pedestrian bridge (Walnut Street) to go explore downtown Chattanooga.